pallets/flask/docs/reqcontext.rst

     If you want to perform instance checks, you have to do that on the object being proxied.
--   The reference to the proxied object is needed in some situations, such as sending :ref:`signals` or passing data to a background thread.
+-   The reference to the proxied object is needed in some situations, such as sending :doc:`signals` or passing data to a background thread.

 If you need to access the underlying object that is proxied, use the